fat4eyes-mwo/mwo-simulator/README.md

 * Uses current mech, weapon and heatsink data from smurfy's.
 * Most of the heat and damage mechanics (see exceptions below).
 * Simulates duration (for burn weapons), travel time (for velocity weapons) and jam bar mechanics (for RACs).
 * Simulates the following new tech weapons: All lasers, all PPCs, all Gauss rifles, ATMs, MRMs, RACs.
-Also rocket launchers (1).
+Also rocket launchers.
 * Simulates effects of heatsink and ammo box destruction, as well as side torso loss for Clan XL/Light engines.
 * Simulates weapon spread for the following weapons: All LRMs, all SRMs, all ATMs, all MRMs.
 Also splash damage for cERPPCs.
 * Supports heat, cooldown, duration, velocity and range multipliers for IS and clan mechs.